 Veterans are required to notify the campus Veterans Affairs Office when they stop attending class, withdraw from the college, or add or drop a class.
-Such changes should be reported immediately after completing the add/drop procedure through Reg-e.
+Such changes should be reported immediately after completing the add/drop procedure.
 Failure to comply with this regulation will be grounds for decertification of Veterans' benefits.